wmww/gtk4-layer-shell/README.md

 * `-Dexamples` (default `false`): If to build the example C apps; gtk4-layer-demo is installed if examples are built; The Vala example is never built with the rest of the project
 * `-Ddocs` (default `false`): If to generate the docs
 * `-Dtests` (default `false`): If to build the tests
+* `-Dsmoke-tests` (default: `true`): If to test that all examples can run (disable if you don't want to install the various languages and dependencies required)
 * `-Dintrospection` (default: `true`): If to build GObject Introspection data (used for bindings to languages other than C/C++)
 * `-Dvapi` (default: `true`): If to build VAPI data and Vala example.
 The VAPI file allows this library to be used in Vala.
 Requires `-Dintrospection=true`